+Academic Curriculum

-Academic Curriculum for Lower Fifth and Upper Fifth to GCSE 2024-2026
+for Lower Fifth and Upper Fifth to GCSE 2025-2027

-Core subjects studied by all
+Core subjects studied by all English language and English literature Mathematics

+Double or triple science

-Optional subjects
+Optional subjects Art

+Computer science

+Design and technology

+Drama

+Ethics, philosophy and theology

+ESOL

+French

+Geography

+German

-\ESOL offered to students at the recommendation of this department.
+ESOL offered to students at the recommendation of this department.
+History

+Latin

-\\For some pupils the Learning Support Department may recommend a reduction in the number of GCSE subjects taken, being replaced by further structured support sessions.
+For some pupils the Learning Support Department may recommend a reduction in the number of GCSE subjects taken, being replaced by further structured support sessions.
+Learning support

+Music

+Spanish